Table of Content

 This extraordinary country, situated in the South East of Asia, is made up of a network of 17,508 islands.
 Komodo Islands also make up part of the chain islands of Indonesia.
-A panoramic view of fascinating islands covered in greenery, light blue skies and the surrounding clear waters of the Komodo Island are a tourist destination for an amazing liveaboard experience.
-With its colorful coral reefs and vibrant, diverse species of fishes, manta rays, sharks, and of course Komodo dragons; Komodo Liveaboards are always in top dream lists of many divers.
+A panoramic view of fascinating islands covered in greenery, light blue skies, and the surrounding clear waters of the Komodo Island are a tourist destination for an amazing liveaboard experience.
+With its colorful coral reefs and vibrant, diverse species of fishes, manta rays, sharks, and of course Komodo dragons; Komodo Liveaboards are always on the top dream lists of many divers.

 Komodo National Park

-The Komodo National Park was registered in 1980, and it comprises of three volcanic islands: Komodo, Padar, and Rinca.
+The Komodo National Park was registered in 1980, and it comprises three volcanic islands: Komodo, Padar, and Rinca.
 In 1991 Komodo National Park was declared as a UNESCO World Heritage Site.
 The park has numerous diving spots that provide exceptional liveaboard diving experience.
 This park has received very high ratings from liveaboard divers as most diving enthusiasts get to visit one of the richest diverse marine environments in the world.
-Komodo National Park is home to over 1000 species of fish, mangroves, manta rays, sharks, dolphins and coral reefs.
+Komodo National Park is home to over 1000 species of fish, mangroves, manta rays, sharks, dolphins, and coral reefs.

 Liveaboards visit Komodo all year round.
 The highest season is considered during the dry season from April to November when the visibility is the highest.
 The Komodo National Park is divided into two spheres: the North and the South.
-Towards the northern part, the waters are warm as it is closer to the equator and you can expect everything that corresponds to diving in tropics.
-In the southern area of the park, the waters are cooler because of ocean currents, however there are exclusive sightings of rich marine life.
+Towards the northern part, the waters are warm as it is closer to the equator and you can expect everything that corresponds to diving in the tropics.
+In the southern area of the park, the waters are cooler because of ocean currents, however, there are exclusive sightings of rich marine life.
 Let’s take a closer look at what you can expect when going on a liveboard diving trip to Komodo.
 Best dive sights and their features!

 Northern Part of Komodo National Park